y-xudong/karate-demo/README.md

 # karate-demo
-This repository is for the material for a karate introduction session.
+This repository is the material for a karate introduction session.

 ## How to run